ceresBakalite/similarity/repos/scripts/index.md

 The application itself is, amoungst other things, a proof of concept exercise where the underlying premise is that no proprietary data ever leaves the confines of the local application.
 This premise arose from a conversation discussing the complexities inherent in the EU data protection (GDPR 2016/679) requirements surrounding online privacy regulations.
 In particular it addresses the transfer of personal data outside the EU and EEA areas.

-Similarity is largely language independent as it is as comfortable comparing hex, binary, and ascii variations as it is comparing DNA strings, or indeed address verification.<style>.img-pointer { vertical-align:bottom; float:left; margin: 0px 15px 0px 0px; }</style>
+Similarity is largely language independent as it is as comfortable comparing hex, binary, and ascii variations as it is comparing DNA strings, or indeed address verification.
 ***

 ### Data Repositories <img class="img-pointer" loading="lazy" loading="lazy" src="https://ceresbakalite.github.io/similarity/images/NAVLampPeriscope.png">